 - Estimated Completion Time: 1.5 hours

-Learners will be able create a workforce planning process that is aligned with their organization’s needs and capabilities.
+Create a workforce planning process that is aligned with organizational needs and capabilities.

 By the end of this course, learners will be able to:

 - Identify the general benefits of workforce planning and the specific needs it can address within their organization.